-Iowa is a pretty safe state.
-We don’t have nearly as much crime as many of the larger states and, for the most part, life around here is normal.
-But that doesn’t mean strange and scary things can’t, and don’t, happen.
-From mysterious creature sightings to bone chilling murders, here are seven of Iowa’s most infamous, most disturbing and most baffling unsolved mysteries.
+Iowa is a pretty safe state, overall.
+We don’t have nearly as much crime as many of the larger states and, for the most part, life around here is quiet.
+But that doesn’t mean strange and scary things can’t, or won’t, happen.
+From bizarre sightings of creepy cryptids to bone-chilling murders that were never solved, here are seven of the most infamous, most disturbing, and most baffling unsolved mysteries in Iowa.